neve-linux/neveports/Packaging.md

 The subpackage will only be defined if the condition argument is `True`.
 **Note that this is the only way subpackages should ever be conditional in.**
-Generally it applies that if the subpackage symlink exists in `cports`, there should always be a decorated subpackage function.
-The reason for this is that `cbuild` should be aware of any subpackage the template may generate, without regard to whether it will be generated or not.
+Generally it applies that if the subpackage symlink exists in `nports`, there should always be a decorated subpackage function.
+The reason for this is that `nbuild` should be aware of any subpackage the template may generate, without regard to whether it will be generated or not.
 This is useful as it allows for better introspection/analysis by tooling.